How England will line up under Thomas Tuchel

 READ MORE: Thomas Tuchel agrees deal to become new England manager

-Despite links with Manchester City boss Pep Guardiola, England have decided to appoint Tuchel as Southgate's permanent successor.
+Despite links with Manchester City boss Pep Guardiola, England decided to appoint Tuchel as Southgate's permanent successor.

 Tuchel has been out of work since leaving Bayern Munich at the end of last season and despite failing to win a domestic trophy in 2023-24, his reputation remains sky-high, especially in England.